 Applying for the program

-To apply, interested scholars should first find a sponsor from the JSBE (i.e. faculty member with expertise in your area of research), then compile the following items:
+To apply, interested scholars should first find a host from the JSBE (i.e. faculty member with expertise in your area of research), then compile the following items:

 - Visiting Scholar Program application form completed (template is available in doc and odt formats).